Proposed Int. No. 812-A

-A Local Law to amend the administrative code of the city of New York, in relation to wellness checks on older adults during certain weather events
+A Local Law to amend the administrative code of the city of New York, in relation to wellness checks on older adults during certain weather events, and to repeal repetitions of the definition of “older adult” in subdivision a of section 21-205.1, subdivision a of section 21-210, subdivision a of section 21-211, subdivision a of section 21-215, and subdivision a of section 21-216 of such code

 Be it enacted by the Council as follows:

-Section 1.
-Chapter 2 of title 21 of the administrative code of the city of New York is amended by adding a new section 21-218 to read as follows:
+§ 3.
+Chapter 2 of title 21 of the administrative code of the city of New York is amended by adding a new section 21-219 to read as follows:

-§ 21-218 Wellness checks on certain older adults during extreme weather events. a.
+§ 21-219 Wellness checks on older adults during certain weather events. a.
 Definitions.
 For purposes of this section, the following terms have the following meanings:

-Code blue alert.
-The term “code blue alert” means a weather emergency notice that the city issues when the temperature, including wind chill, is forecasted to reach 32 degrees Fahrenheit or below between the hours of 4:00 p.m. and 8:00 a.m.
+Cold weather alert.
+The term “cold weather alert” means a weather emergency notice issued by an agency or office of the city when the temperature, including wind chill, is forecasted to reach 32 degrees Fahrenheit or below between the hours of 4:00 p.m. and 8:00 a.m.

-Code red alert.
-The term “code red alert” means a weather emergency notice that the city issues when the temperature is forecasted to reach at least 100 degrees Fahrenheit for at least 1 day, at least 95 degrees Fahrenheit for at least 2 consecutive days, at least 105 degrees Fahrenheit for any duration, or at least 95 degrees Fahrenheit for at least 4 consecutive days, between the hours of 12 p.m. and 8:00 p.m.
+Extreme heat warning.
+The term “extreme heat warning” means a weather emergency notice issued by an agency or office of the city when the temperature is forecasted to reach at least 100 degrees Fahrenheit for at least 1 day, at least 95 degrees Fahrenheit for at least 2 consecutive days, or at least 105 degrees Fahrenheit for any duration.

 Heat-related emergency.
 The term “heat-related emergency” has the same meaning as set forth in section 30-116.

 b.
 Protocol.
-The commissioner, in collaboration with the commissioner of emergency management and other relevant agencies as determined by the commissioner, shall develop and implement a protocol to conduct in-person and phone-based wellness checks during a code blue alert, code red alert, or heat-related emergency on older adults known to the department and any such relevant agencies as living alone for the majority of time or living solely with other older adults for the majority of time in their place of residence.
-In establishing such protocol, the department shall determine the frequency of such wellness checks during a code blue alert, code red alert, or heat-related emergency, and shall consider the resources available to the department and relevant agencies in conducting such wellness checks.
-To the extent practicable, wellness checks conducted in-person and via phone shall be conducted in the older adult’s preferred language.
+No later than February 1, 2027, the commissioner, in collaboration with the commissioner of emergency management and other relevant agencies as determined by the commissioner, shall develop and implement a protocol to conduct in-person and phone-based wellness checks during a cold weather alert, extreme heat warning, or heat-related emergency for older adults known to the department as lacking the adequate in-home resources and social supports necessary to sufficiently care for themselves during a cold weather alert, extreme heat warning, or heat-related emergency while in their place of residence or, if through periodic review, the department finds that an older adult’s social supports have changed and are inadequate.
+In establishing such protocol, the department shall determine the frequency of such wellness checks during a cold weather alert, extreme heat warning, or heat-related emergency, and shall consider the resources available to the department and such relevant agencies in conducting such wellness checks.
+To the extent practicable, wellness checks shall be conducted in the older adult’s preferred language.
+Wellness checks required pursuant to this subdivision shall be conducted via phone, except that the commissioner shall establish criteria for when a wellness check must be conducted in person.
+In establishing such criteria, the commissioner shall consider factors such as the number of attempts at contacting an individual via phone and living conditions of such individual known to the department.

-§ 2.
-This local law takes effect 180 days after it becomes law.
+§ 4.
+This local law takes effect immediately.

 CP